 The reason that installation of the certificate is required is that over recent months, changes have been made by Yahoo, Google and other websites in the way it retrieves search results.
 It now diverts users to their HTTPS site, rather than the HTTP site that it previously used.
 The effect of this change compromised online safety as this disabled some of the safety features available.
-Therefore enabling HTTPS inspection (Using a technology called 'Man in the Middle') for users provides for the capability to decrypt the HTTPS session by encrypting transmitted data making it more difficult for snoopers to see personal confidential information.
-However, this means that any omission of a SSL certificate from the user's device results in the web filtering not being able to check Internet activity for inappropriate material which raises the risk that pupils could access inappropriate materials.
+Therefore, enabling HTTPS inspection (Using a technology called 'Man in the Middle') for users provides for the capability to decrypt the HTTPS session by encrypting transmitted data making it more difficult for snoopers to see personal confidential information.
+However, this means that any omission of a SSL certificate from the user's device results in the web filtering not being able to check Internet activity for inappropriate material which raises the risk that students could access inappropriate materials.
 Man in the Middle technology will decrypt traffic from sites on the white list (see above) enabling the usual e-Safety checks to continue safe guarding our users.

-Q: Why are pupils receiving certificate errors when browsing the Internet using their personal device?

-A: The likely cause is because pupils have not yet installed the digital SSL certificate onto their personal device.

-Q: How do users download and install/import the digital SSL certificate for use on their personal device?

-A: Once you have connected to the 'BYOD' or 'GUEST' wireless network, enter the following URL into your web browser:
+- Q: Why are students receiving certificate errors when browsing the Internet using their personal device? - A: The likely cause is because students have not yet installed the digital SSL certificate onto their personal device. - Q: How do users download and install/import the digital SSL certificate for use on their personal device? - A: Once you have connected to the 'BYOD' wireless network, enter the following URL into your web browser: https://switchshop.info/bedford_modern Or scan this QR code with a QR scanner application:

-https://download.bedmod.co.uk/cert.crt

-Or scan this QR code with a QR scanner application:

-You will then be prompted to import the digital certificate onto your personal device, but each Operating System and web browsers have different methods to import digital certificates.
+You will then be presented with some specific instructions on how to Download and Install/Import the certificate onto your personal device.
+As each Operating System and web browser have different methods to import the digital certificate, the Website will intelligently provide guidance based on the type of device that you are using.